-So, a good friend of mine offered to do weekend writing prompts with me.
+So, a good friend of mine offered to do a weekend writing prompt with me.
 It’s a great exercise to keep those creative juices flowing.
-We pick something out for each other and then the task is to write at least 500 words from that prompt.
+We picked something out for each other and then the task was to write at least 500 words from that prompt.
 Here’s mine.
 Warning: strong language.

 Where the fuck did I put my knives?
 I remember cleaning them after the last hunt.
 Ogre bile has a way of melting steel if left on too long.
 Too bad for me that my neat-freak ways don’t translate into putting the fuckers away properly.
 My weapons cabinet is empty.
 Maybe my good-for-nothing apprentice knows where they were.
 Come to think of it, isn’t it his fucking job to pick up my shit?

 That’s the problem with Frank.
 No respect.
 Other hunters have apprentices who jump when called.
 Bow and scrape.
 Stay up all night cleaning weapons, whittling stakes, and generally being useful.
 My apprentice is a lazy asshole who hides in the damn basement all day like a freaking vamp and never shows an ounce of respect.

 I should feed him to a ghoul.
 That’d show him.